-Melbourne Polytechnic's non-apprenticeship stream of the Certificate III in Landscape Construction will help you build and grow your future.
+The non-apprenticeship stream of our qualification in Landscape Construction will help build and grow your future.
 Take your career to the great outdoors by creating serene spaces of gardening bliss, and build your skills in the landscaping or horticulture industry.

 Industry opportunities for a lifetime

-The landscaping and horticulture industries offer a diverse range of career opportunities for those wanting to work in the garden design trade.
+The landscaping and horticulture industries offer a diverse range of career opportunities for those wanting to work in the garden construction and design trade.

-Melbourne Polytechnic’s Certificate III in Landscape Construction is offered as a non-apprenticeship course to those wanting to enhance their knowledge and skills in the industry.
+This course in Landscape Construction is offered as a non-apprenticeship stream to those wanting to enhance their knowledge and skills in the industry.

 Possible career paths for the landscape industry are: